insightsengineering/tern.gee/README.md

 This specifies a GEE with the `FEV1_BINARY` outcome and the `RACE` and `SEX` covariates for subjects identified by `USUBJID` and treatment arm `ARMCD` observed over time points identified by `AVISIT` in the `fev_data` data set.
-By deafult, logistic regression is used and an unstructured covariance matrix is assumed.
+By default, logistic regression is used and an unstructured covariance matrix is assumed.
 The least square means assume equal weights for factor combinations.

 ## Stargazers